XuewenWangUGA/MacroHapCaller/README.md

    ## Visualization
-   The macrohaplotypes can be visualized or edited in a text processor, Microsoft excels, and spreadsheett.
+   The macrohaplotypes can be visualized or edited in a text processor, Microsoft excels, and spreadsheet.

    The graphically view and compare the macrohaplotypes, please use our graphic tool: [USAT](https://github.com/XuewenWangUGA/USAT)

   ## Other tools for processing bam files
-  These tools are desinged to process bam in any computing platforms, linke bam procssing for windows.
+  These tools are designed to process bam in any computing platform, bam processing for windows.
 It can be a Windows version of some functions of `samtools`.
-Please make sure you have the latest version of JAVA strandard envoroment installed (Java 17 or higher version).
+Please make sure you have the latest version of JAVA standard environment installed (Java 17 or higher version).
 This tool has been tested on Windows, Linux, and MacOS.
-  Java enviroment dwonload link: https://www.oracle.com/java/technologies/downloads/.
+  Java environment download link: https://www.oracle.com/java/technologies/downloads/.

    #### Subset of a bam file: